MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 For more information about other connection overrides, see [Application Insights documentation](../app/connection-strings.md?tabs=net#connection-string-with-explicit-endpoint-overrides).

-For Function App, you have to update the `host.json` using the supported overrides below:
+For Function App, you have to update the `host.json` using the supported overrides:

 |Property    | US Government Cloud | China Cloud |
 |---------------|---------------------|-------------|
 |AgentEndpoint         | `https://snapshot.monitor.azure.us`    | `https://snapshot.monitor.azure.cn` |

-Below is an example of the `host.json` updated with the US Government Cloud agent endpoint:
+Example of the `host.json` updated with the US Government Cloud agent endpoint:

 ```json
 {